-Since 1 July 2000, individuals with losses from carrying on non-commercial business activities (either alone or in partnership with others) may be required to defer those losses under the non-commercial business losses (NCL) measures.
+Individuals with losses from carrying on non-commercial business activities (either alone or in partnership with others) may be required to defer those losses under the non-commercial business losses (NCL) measures.
 The NCL measures do not apply if:

-- you operate a primary production business and your assessable income from other sources is less than \$40,000, excluding any net capital gain - your business activity satisfies one of four tests or - the Commissioner of Taxation exercises discretion to allow the loss to be claimed.
+- you operate a primary production business and your assessable income from other sources that do not relate to your primary production business is less than \$40,000, excluding any net capital gain - the sum of your taxable income, reportable fringe benefits, reportable superannuation contributions and total net investment losses, is less than \$250,000 and your business activity satisfies one of four tests - the Commissioner of Taxation exercises discretion to allow the loss to be claimed, or - the deductions you can claim under the small business and general business tax break in the 2009-10 income year are equal or greater than the amount you would otherwise be required to defer under the NCL measures.